Mute-Publishing/corpus-mute/README.md

 Sponsorship is welcome.
 Sponsors are encouraged to purchase the Mute Print Archive  — Sponsors edition at a price of 4000 € which can be purchased [here](https://archive.metamute.org/).
 Sponsors will be included in our special sponsors page.

-Direct sponsorship and inkind sponsorship and partnerships are also welcome.
+Direct sponsorship and in kind sponsorship and partnerships are also welcome.
 Feel free to support a publishing party event!

 ### Project budget